CatchTheTornado/askql/README.md

 4.2
 ```

-3. Let's say we have a table of philosophers and their scores let's say in the meaning of their contribution for computer science!
+3. Let's say we have a table of philosophers and their contribution to compute science as a score:

 ```
 🦄 scorePerPhilosopher